 established in 2019, we facilitate transformative learning experiences that build capacity in individuals, teams and collaborations for systems thinking and systems wayfinding.

 we work primarily with community, not-for-profit organizations, and state departments in australia, on issues related to health and wellbeing, environment and social services.

 dr seanna davidson

 as a systems practitioner and process designer, seanna is fascinated by the opportunities that surround us: whether it's in creating better outcomes for the people and places we care about, or the relationships we need to reformulate to get us there.

 described by those who know her as a deep listener, and as a grounded, empathetic and engaging guide, seanna is passionate about untangling complex problems through systems wayfinding. seanna works with individuals, small teams and collectives, combining her passion for reflective action learning and her deep knowledge of systems thinking. drawing from inclusive design, seanna holds care-ful spaces for people to learn about, experiment with, and grow confident in building their systems thinking practice.

-trained as a geographer before being drawn into the complex world of systemic change, seanna has worked across a range of issues, including mental wellbeing, water resources, housing, mental wellbeing, persistent pain, climate change and equity. designing and delivering projects, innovation labs, systemic inquiries, and learning programs, seanna is skilled in delivering system sensemaking activities that enable her participants to create the change they are seeking.
+trained as a geographer before being drawn into the complex world of systemic change, seanna has worked across a range of issues, including mental wellbeing, water resources, housing, persistent pain, climate change and equity. designing and delivering projects, innovation labs, systemic inquiries, and learning programs, seanna is skilled in delivering system sensemaking activities that enable her participants to create the change they are seeking.

 starting her life’s journey on the shores of the great lakes in canada, seanna travelled across the world and has once again found her way back to the water, living on the unceded lands of the Wadawarrung people. when she’s not working, you might find seanna enjoying a cup of coffee in the early morning stillness, or cultivating moments of deep connection with others and the natural world.